 Donate to Hospice

-Gifts to Hospice & Community Care are used within our six-county service area supporting the needs of local families.
-As a local, nonprofit, community-based organization, we are committed to honoring the wishes of donors who want to make a difference in their community.
+Gifts of cash are a quick and easy way to support Hospice & Community Care.
+As a local, not-for-profit, community-based organization, we are committed to honoring the wishes of those who want make a difference in their community.

 A memorial gift is a meaningful way to honor the legacy of a loved one, and to help others who can benefit from the services of Hospice & Community Care.
 Memorial contributions may be made in any amount and directed according to your or a family’s wishes.
 A letter will be sent to the family, notifying them of your gift.